A One-Day Celebration of Americana

 A one-day celebration of Americana.
-The festival will take place across three stages on the Bluestem Amphitheater grounds, with several supporting acts to be announced.
-The main stage will include two additional performers leading up to Trampled By Turtles and two side stages—Fargo Brewing Stage and Blackbird Pizza Stage—will host four acts each.
+The festival will take place across three stages on the Bluestem Amphitheater grounds.
+The main stage will feature Trampled By Turtles, Michael Franti and Spearhead and one more to be announced.
+There will be two additional side stages that will each host three acts - Fargo Brewing Stage and Blackbird Pizza Stage.

 Trampled by Turtles are from Duluth, Minnesota, where frontman Dave Simonett initially formed the group as a side project in 2003.
 At the time, Simonett had lost most of his music gear, thanks to a group of enterprising car thieves who’d ransacked his vehicle while he played a show with his previous band.
 Left with nothing more than an acoustic guitar, he began piecing together a new band, this time taking inspiration from bluegrass, folk, and other genres that didn’t rely on amplification.
 Simonett hadn’t played any bluegrass music before, and he filled his lineup with other newcomers to the genre, including fiddler Ryan Young (who’d previously played drums in a speed metal act) and bassist Tim Saxhaug.
 Along with mandolinist Erik Berry and banjo player Dave Carroll, the group began carving out a fast, frenetic sound that owed as much to rock & roll as bluegrass.